m1cr0lab-gamebuino/apollo/Readme.md

 - The A button will allow you to activate the main thruster to develop a powerful thrust and oppose the Moon's gravity.

-Simply release the buttons to deactivate the thrusters.
+Simply release the buttons to turn off the thruster ignition.

-When you are experienced in approach maneuvers, you can switch to the second navigation system reserved for experts, which is much more precise, but much more difficult to master:
+Once you've mastered the approach maneuvers, you can switch to the second navigation system reserved for experts, which is much more precise, but much more difficult to master:

 - A rotary potentiometer will allow you to activate the lateral thrusters with more or less power to control the rotation of the lunar module.
-Be careful to reposition the potentiometer halfway to deactivate the thruster ignition system and stabilize the inclination of the lunar module.
+Be careful to reposition the potentiometer halfway to deactivate the thrusters ignition system and stabilize the lunar module inclination.

-- Another rotary potentiometer will allow you to activate the main thruster by precisely dosing the thrust to be applied to the lunar module for a better control of the fuel consumption during your approach maneuvers.
+- Another rotary potentiometer will allow you to activate the main thruster by precisely adjusting the thrust to be applied to the lunar module for a better control of the fuel consumption during your approach maneuvers.

-Firing the thrusters will necessarily consume fuel, but remember that you only have a limited amount of this precious mixture to control the lunar module.
+The ignition of the thrusters will necessarily consume fuel, but don't forget that you only have a limited amount of this precious mixture to control the lunar module.
 Once your supplies are exhausted, you will not be able to control anything and the crash will certainly be inevitable...

 ## Main controls